 Was born in St. Paul, Minnesota, and grew up in Cape Cod, Massachusetts, and in Northern California.
 She attended the University of California at Berkeley.
 She has taught at Naropa University and Mills College and is now the Deputy Director of Small Press Distribution.
 Her recent books include A Tonalist (Nightboat Books, 2010), A Semblance: Selected and New Poems, 1975-2007 (Omnidawn, 2007), and the novel Ultravioleta (Atelos, 2006).
 Who That Divines is coming out from Nightboat Books spring in 2014.

 Has published his poems for over 45 years, often in little magazines’ and literary journals.
 In 1974 he received a PhD from the University of South Carolina, working with James Dickey as chair of his dissertation committee.
 He also studied Anglo-Saxon poetry in the original language during his doctoral work at the University of Iowa, subsequently publishing many alliterative accentual poems in translation.
 He often reads a brief section of Anglo-Saxon text so his audience can hear its music.
 He is also a photographer and began publishing his photos in magazines in 2010.
-His recent publications include: The Grammar of Mind by Blue & Yellow Dog Press (compilation of 260 epigrams about the mind), Beautiful Agitation by Red Ochre Press (winner of its 2011 chapbook contest), Reconsidered Light in 2012 and To Take and Have Not in 2014, both by Broken Publications, and The Future as a Picnic Lunch by Finishing Line Press, 2015.
+His publications include: The Grammar of Mind by Blue & Yellow Dog Press (compilation of 260 epigrams about the mind), Beautiful Agitation by Red Ochre Press (winner of its 2011 chapbook contest), Reconsidered Light in 2012 and To Take and Have Not in 2014, both by Broken Publications, and The Future as a Picnic Lunch by Finishing Line Press, 2015.

 A native of Iowa, she was an elementary school teacher for many years and worked as a school counselor and in private practice.
 In 1996 she completed an Advanced Poetry Writing Certificate from the University of Washington.
 She earned an MFA in poetry from Pacific Lutheran University, Rainier Writer’s Workshop.
 Her work has appeared in various journals, including The Antigonish Review, Appalachia, PoetsWest, Women Writing, American Life in Poetry, and The Floating Bridge Press spring anthology, Pontoon.
 She won first place in the 2002 William Stafford Award from the Washington Poets Association Poetry Competition.
 Her work has been nominated for a Pushcart Prize, as well as Sundress Publications’ Best of the Net 2009.She is the author of three poetry books, Let Morning Begin, (2001), A Long Remembering: Return to Vietnam, (2006), and most recently, Even the Stones (Caritas Communications, 2012).
 Kay currently teaches poetry at Catherine Place, a center for women in Tacoma.